4th of July Fireworks at Magic Island and Ala Moana: Family Logistics, Best Viewing Spots, What to Pack

 Parking and Getting In

-Park at Ala Moana Center (the shopping center across Ala Moana Boulevard from the beach) and walk over the pedestrian bridge - parking is free, the structures empty out as shoppers leave, and you avoid the parking gridlock at the actual park.
+Park at Ala Moana Center (the shopping center across Ala Moana Boulevard from the beach) and walk over the pedestrian bridge.
+Free.
+Structures empty out as shoppers leave.
+You skip the parking gridlock at the actual park.
 If you have to park at the beach itself, arrive by 3 p.m. or you will not find a spot.

 Family Logistics